 Hoping for word-of-mouth is like waiting for a free lunch.
 This step is about proactively generate a steady stream of referrals by (i) asking for them at strategic points in time, (ii) partnering with complementary products/services, and (iii) building brand equity/goodwill.

 This is a compact guidebook packed with useful insights and details to help any small/medium business owner or marketer to attract, nurture, convert and satisfy your customers to earn more money.
 However, they’ll only work if you apply them.
 With practice, you’ll deliver better value, refine your marketing process and see phenomenal results.
-Do get a copy of the book for the full details, get The 1-Page Marketing Plan book summary bundle, or visit 1pmp.com for more resources/templates.
+You can purchase the book here for the full details, or visit 1pmp.com for more resources/templates.